Top 5: Tips for Canine Parvovirus Treatment

 Takeaway #2: Early & Aggressive Supportive Care Is Key

 Supportive care, including fluid therapy, plays a key role in parvovirus treatment.
-Isotonic crystalloids are readily available and provide rapid volume expansion, making them the fluid of choice for the initial restoration of intravascular volume and hydration for the parvovirus patient.2,3 Isotonic crystalloid fluid therapy should be initiated at 15-20 mL/kg for 15 minutes, with further therapy administered based on assessment of patient perfusion parameters.3
+Isotonic crystalloids are readily available and provide rapid volume expansion, making them the fluid of choice for the initial restoration of intravascular volume and hydration for the parvovirus patient.2,3 Isotonic crystalloid fluid therapy should be initiated at split consecutive boluses of 15-20 mL/kg given over 15 minutes until improvement of perfusion status is achieved.3 Further fluid therapy can be administered based on assessment of patient perfusion parameters.3

 However, hydration is not the only form of supportive care required for parvovirus.
 Because hypoglycemia is a common condition in puppies, especially those with parvovirus, blood glucose should be monitored carefully and dextrose should be added to fluids if indicated.4 Additional recommended supportive care treatments include antiemetics, pain medications, nutritional support, and antibiotics.4